scalable-web-systems/docker-compose-mongodb/README.md

 Below the verbose 404 stack trace from when we accessed the `/posts/` endpoint when there were no comments for the post, you will see the log message saying that there's been an incoming request to this private endpoint.

 ## Conclusion
-After doing this tutorial, one should have a strong understanding of reverse proxies and its applications.
-One should be able to use the npm fast-gateway package to create their own reverse proxy and selectively allow access to different API endpoints.
+After doing this tutorial, one should be to use MongoDB as a docker-compose service.
+Additionally, one should be able to use the npm **mongodb** package in their node applications to communicate with the mongodb server.
 ### Links
 1. [Javascript Tutorial](https://www.w3schools.com/js/)
 2. [Npm](https://www.npmjs.com/)